727-842-7350

 Salmonella

-• Created in We Help Your Pet With
+• Created in Pet Health, Diseases and Viruses

 Salmonella is a bacterium that can cause disease in humans, dogs, cats, and other animals.
 It can cause a variety of symptoms, commonly vomiting and/or diarrhea, but also severe infections and septicemia.
 It can also cause abscesses, meningitis, bone infections, and abortion.